mattbrictson/tomo/README.md

 ## Support

-Thanks for your interest in Tomo!
-I use Tomo myself to deploy my own Rails projects and intend to keep this repository working and up to date for the foreseeable future.
-However Tomo is only a hobby, and as the sole maintainer, my ability to provide support and review pull request is limited and a bit sporadic.
-My priorities right now are:

-1. Improve test coverage
-2. Keep the project free of any serious bugs
-3. Stay up to date with the latest versions of Ruby and gem dependencies

-If you'd like to help by submitting a pull request, that would be much appreciated!
-Check out the contribution guide to get started.
+This project is a labor of love and I can only spend a few hours a week maintaining it, at most.
+If you'd like to help by submitting a pull request, or if you've discovered a bug that needs my attention, please let me know.
+Check out [CONTRIBUTING.md](https://github.com/mattbrictson/tomo/blob/master/CONTRIBUTING.md) to get started.

-Otherwise if you want to report a bug, or have ideas, feedback or questions about Tomo, [let me know via GitHub issues](https://github.com/mattbrictson/tomo/issues/new) and I will do my best to provide a helpful answer.
 Happy hacking! —Matt

 ## License